lonnieezell/vulcan/README.md

 ## Features

 - Integrates seamlessly into a CodeIgniter 4 project
-- One install can be used across any number of CodeIgniter 4 projects
-- Create as many custom libraries of generators to keep work and hobby libraries separate
 - Generate boilerplate code you don't like writing every time
-- Rapidly generate test data sets (coming soon)
-- Interactive REPL environment to test out features. (coming soon)
+- Interactive REPL environment to test out features.
 - and likely more!

 ##Installation